-Direct investments in mainland China.
-Investment in mainland China through third region companies.
+(1) Direct investments in mainland China.(2) Investment in mainland China through third region companies.

 (3) Other methods.
 Note 2: The investment profit and loss column recognized in this period:

-The interstitute point and loss commit ecognized in this period.
+The meaning is on and loss commit recognized in this period.
 The recognition basis of investment gains and losses is divided into the following three types.
 A. Financial statements verified by international accounting firms in partnership with the Republic of China Accounting Firm.
 B. The financial statements have been reviewed by the Taiwanese parent company's certified accountant.